 Copper and zinc sampling*

 *Note: that all river miles listed throughout document are in reference to the Kenai River mainstem.
-River miles listed for tributaries reference the their confluence river mile on the mainstem of the Kenai River.
-Sampling site names were chosen based on sampling location; their corresponding river miles can be found in Tables .
+River miles listed for tributaries reference their confluence river mile on the mainstem of the Kenai River.
+Sampling site names were chosen based on sampling location; their corresponding river miles can be found in Tables 2 and 3.

 Kenai River Baseline Water Quality Monitoring (KRBWQM)